JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 # My Mother’s Journey with Colon Cancer

 This is a personal reflection on the evolving landscape of genetic testing for cancer.
 As both a biotech professional and the son of a cancer patient, I found myself caught between the promise of precision medicine and the harsh realities of clinical care.
-This is my story — a roller coaster ride of initial hope, frustration, despondancy, and now renewed hope that we will be able to battle cancer more effectively with technology in the future.
+This is my story — a roller coaster ride of initial hope, frustration, despondency, and now renewed hope that we will be able to battle cancer more effectively with technology in the future.

 ---